 The leaderboard includes entries whether they have already reached the threshold or not, so they may also contain those that still need a couple more upvotes to make it into your Codecks project.

 Once a card has passed the upvote threshold and has been created in Codecks, you can also use the regular archive and remove actions on it.
 Doing so will also prevent the card from showing up in future leaderboards.

 Sometimes you might want to get rid of a feebdack entry that hasn’t made it through the Decky threshold yet but is still appearing in the leaderboards or you might want to delete a card that made it through the threshold without leaving Discord.

 For this you can use the ⚙️ button attached to the message.
 If you have the configured role (by default it’s a role containing “Adminstrator” rights), you’ll receive a reply containing a “Deactivate” button.
 Clicking it allows you to specificy a reason and deactivates the message.
 The reason is shown below the original entry and upvotes are prevented.

 Codecks features a powerful built-in notification system.
 You can also share some or all of these notifications in a Discord channel of your choice.

 You can select one channel in which these notifications should appear.
 Make sure that you have given Decky a role that allows it to access the channel and to write to it.
 Select a project and the type of notifications that you want to have reported.
 You can select:

 You can set up multiple project notifications at the same time and also choose to use the same channel for notifications from multiple projects.

-To remove Decky from your server, go to the “Remove Server” tab of the Discord integration settings.
+To remove Decky from your server, go to Organization Settings in Codecks abd select “Remove Server” at the bottom of the Discord Integration window.
 If you have Decky running on multiple servers, make sure to first choose the correct server in the top right selection box.
-To remove Decky from the selected server just click on “Remove integration from YOUR SERVER NAME”, but realize this will make Decky sad 😢.
+You might also want to remove Decky from the Discord Server Settings (under “Integrations”), but you should know this will make Decky very sad 😢!